ALS Class 24-G Graduation

-U.S. Air Force Master Sgt.
-Kristin Hingstrum, Airman Leadership School commandant, addresses ALS Class 25-A during their graduation at the Powell Event Center, Goodfellow Air Force Base, Texas, Dec.
+U.S. Air Force Col. Kelly Vermillion, 47th Medical Group commander, left, and Chief Master Sgt.
+Les Largaespada, 47th Flying Training Wing command chief, right, present Senior Airman Jair Munoz, Airman Leadership School Class 25-A class lead, his graduation certificate during the ALS Class 25-A graduation at the Powell Event Center, Goodfellow Air Force Base, Texas, Dec.
 13, 2024.
-Students gain an understanding of their role as military supervisors and how they contribute to the overall goals and mission of the Air Force.
+ALS is a five-week course designed to prepare senior airmen to assume supervisory duties through instruction in leadership, followership, and written and oral communication skills.
 (U.S.Air Force photo by Airman 1st Class Madi Collier)

 |Date Taken: